 Bandai Namco at Gamescom 2019

-Bandai Namco has several games on its show floor booth, including the spiritual sequel to Until Dawn, Man of Medan.
-Also confirmed are Dragon Ball - Kakarot, Code Vein and RAD.
+Bandai Namco had several games playable on its show floor booth (and in the private press area), including the spiritual sequel to Until Dawn, Man of Medan.
+We also got some time with Dragon Ball - Kakarot, Code Vein and RAD.

 As is now the norm, Cyberpunk 2077 has a good shout as having stolen the show and the one-hour demo we sat through at Gamescom reinforced why; it is not only looking superb, the gameplay we've seen so far just makes us even more excited.
 Not only do you get a digital ghost of Keanu Reeves effing and jeffing guidance when you need it, the stunning, dynamic game world and depth of character customisation could well ensure that your gameplay experience is tailored just for you.